codesnippetspro/code-snippets/readme.txt

 Added German translation thanks to David Decker; bug fixes and improvements

 = 1.7 =
-Many improvments and optimization.
+Many improvements and optimization.
 Download "Code Snippets Tags" plugin to add tags to snippets

 = 1.6 =
 Improvements and optimization with WordPress 3.5